 Why should I care, you may ask?
-Aside from leadership styles, philosophies, tools, and techniques, principle #1 in leadership are engaging the journey toward self-mastery.
+Aside from leadership styles, philosophies, tools, and techniques, principle #1 in leadership is engaging the journey toward self-mastery.

-The leadership one practices may hit a ceiling without self-mastery if it merely consists of tricks and technique.
-The most daunting journey toward self-mastery is where the terrain is our social world and the vehicle is learning of ourselves.
+The leadership one practices may hit the ceiling without self-mastery if it merely consists of tricks and techniques.
+The most daunting journey toward self-mastery is where the terrain is our social world, and the vehicle is learning of ourselves.
 There is a reason why such a journey is daunting.

-The emotionally-invoked social dysfunction outlined in books and in an article here (Hallowell, 2012) is actually the last resort of the brain’s hardwired goal to maintain homeostasis (AKA status quo (Damasio, 1999)).
+The emotionally-invoked social dysfunction outlined in books and an article here (Hallowell) is actually the last resort of the brain’s hardwired goal to maintain homeostasis.
 Survival is merely urgently attending to the status quo.
-The more common homeostatic drive is the conservation of mental energy (Lesko, 2003).
+The more common homeostatic drive is the conservation of mental energy.

 This means that consciously engaging in social situations can feel hard, as it will require neural changes that burn more energy, generate more heat and produce more waste than our already habituated social self.
 Thus, our first tendency is to avoid such change.
 This may be why many leaders struggle and why change is difficult to navigate.